-A05: Functional analysis of bile acids and the gut microbiome as important mediators of gut-liver interactions
+A05: Functional analysis of lipid metabolism by the microbiome in gut-liver interactions

 Involved scientists